SarahWeiii/CoACD/README.md

 && cmake .. -DCMAKE_BUILD_TYPE=Release \
 && make main -j
 ```

+We support compiling Windows version with MinGW GCC.
+We have tested cross-compilation from Linux to Windows.

 ### (4) Quick start
 We provide a set of default parameters, and you only need to specify the input and output path.
 You can take an arbitrary mesh as input (in `.obj` format, no need to be a manifold) and run the algorithm by the following command: